 The Upper Tribunal in the UK detailed in the case of MS the state’s duty to ‘act reasonably’ and to take ‘reasonable steps’ in discharging the duty to investigate the basis of a ‘take charge’ request sent by another country.
 This includes the option of DNA testing in the sending country or, if not, in the UK.
 188

 As regards the processing of requests under Article 17(2), the Upper Tribunal held in HA that there is a wide discretion available to the country receiving a ‘humanitarian clause’ request under Article 17(2), but it is not untrammelled.
-It was therefore for the Home Office to take into account Article 7 of the EU Charter / Article 8 ECHR and the best interests of the child when assessing whether a ‘humanitarian clause’ request should be accepted.
+It was therefore for the Home Office to take into account Article 7 of the Charter of Fundamental Rights of the European Union, Article 8 of the ECHR and the best interest of the child when assessing whether a humanitarian clause request should be accepted.
 189 190

 The Council of Alien Law Litigation (CALL) in Belgium annulled different Dublin transfers, as they did not take the necessary individualised guarantees of the asylum seeker into account and therefore violated Article 3 of the ECHR.
 This included inter alia annulling the transfer to Spain of an asylum seeker with a newborn child,191 a transfer to Germany of an asylum seeker having diabetes and Parkinson’s disease 192 , a transfer of an asylum seeker living with HIV193 , a transfer of two young children who were accompanied by their parents194 , and a transfer of a single women due to her vulnerability as victim of sexual assault.195 196